pviswana/W251/homeworks/hw12/readme.md

 **How much disk space is used after step 4?**
 * The disk space used by AUS-gutemberg was 938M.
 Will update with the space requirements for reddit once the process completes.
+* The disk space used by the Reddit data set is at 2GB so far.

 **Did you parallelize the crawlers in step 4?
 If so, how?**
 * The files are marked with the year and month so I split the files into different directories based on the year 2007 to 2018 and then ran one crawler instance per year.
 Each crawker will handle only one year of data.
 I could even split it to one per month and have more parallel processing done.